 Consumer codes and complaints processes are particularly unsuitable for defects that might be termed ‘snags’.
 This has resulted in a significant gap in consumer redress, with the average award in 2016 being less than £1,000.

-So what can frustrated new build buyers do?
+Can frustrated new build buyers take legal action?

-However, if the financial value of the case (which is what we have to concentrate on) is less than £10,000 then even if the case is won, there is no entitlement to recover legal costs.
+Even in cases where a financial remedy is being pursued, the value of the claim needs to be carefully considered.
+If the financial value of the case is less than £10,000 then even if the case is won, there is no entitlement to recover legal costs.
 This is because disputes with a value of under £10,000 are referred to the so called ‘small claims court’ which does not allow legal costs to be recovered.

-- reviewing key documents such as the contract, any applicable code of practice and any warranties.
+- review the available evidence, including key documents such as the contract, any applicable code of practice, warranties and any expert report;

 Contact us if you wish to proceed

-If you wish to take advantage of our new build defects and disputes fixed fee service then contact us on 0808 139 1606 or email us at [email protected]ell.co.uk
+If you wish to take advantage of our new build defects and disputes fixed fee offer then email us at [email protected]